TK51/aipos-public-eng/aipos-mobile-version-guide.md

 #### 4. Paste into ChatGPT
 - Open ChatGPT mobile browser or app
-- In a new session, paste the config as your first message
+- In a new session, paste the config or its content as your first message
 - Then type:
   - `aiposrun`
   - or `Aiposrun` (if your phone autocapitalizes)
+  - or say `config-run` in the voiced chat mode

 ---